New To Custom Helmet Paintingwebmanager2020-08-08T15:09:21-04:00

 While there are some chemicals that cannot come in contact with the foam padding and un-finished composites of the helmet, there are plenty of water-based paints out there now that will not harm the helmet at all.
 There is also the incredibly time consuming skill of masking, where an artist covers the vital parts of the helmet with masking tape, whether using a solvent or water-based paint.

 At Veneratio Designs, water-based paints are primarily used as much as possible.
-However, the clear-coats and candies that are used do contain solvents.
+However, specific colors, as well as clear-coats and candies, do contain solvents.
 I personally ensure that every vital part of the helmet is meticulously masked and protected before beginning the painting process so that the solvents cannot compromise the integrity of the helmet.
 They are the same top quality products and brands that are used by nearly all professional helmet painters in the industry, and have been for many years.
 Your helmet is safe with us.

 Why does a custom painted helmet cost so much?